 OTC is short for “over-the-counter.”
 OTC drugs are medicines you can buy without a prescription from your doctor.
 You usually can find these medicines at your local grocery or drug store.
-Chances are, you’ve used OTC medicines to relieve pain, constipation, or nausea.
+Chances are, you’ve used OTC medicines to relieve headaches, other pain, constipation, nausea, or allergies.
 You may also have used them to treat symptoms of a cold or the flu (influenza).
 OTC medicines are generally safe and effective when following the directions on the package.

 If there is something you don’t understand about a medicine you’re taking or are planning to take, ask your doctor or pharmacist.
 If you still don’t understand, ask him or her to explain things more clearly.
 If you are taking more than 1 medicine, be sure to ask how the medicines will work together in your body.
 Sometimes medicines cause problems when they are taken together.
 This is called a drug interaction.

 How do I choose which OTC medicine to take?

-- Although it can seem overwhelming, take the time to look at all your OTC choices.
+- Although it seems overwhelming, take the time to look at all your OTC choices.

 - Look for a medicine that will treat only the symptoms you have.
 For example, if you only have a runny nose, don’t pick a medicine that also treats coughs and headaches.